alohaajoe/cocobasics/docs/software-to-install.md

 ---
-sidebar_label: Software To Install For Code & Context
+sidebar_label: 'Software to install'
-sidebar_position: 2
+sidebar_position: 3
 ---
+# Software to install for Code & Context
 Here is a list of different applications and software you need to install.
 See how far you get.